-The MPI standard actually includes built-in parallel prefix functions, MPI_Scan().
+The MPI standard actually includes built-in parallel prefix functions, MPI_Scan() and MPI_Exscan().
+The latter does an exclusive scan, defined by instead of (7.1).
 A number of choices are offered for \otimes , such as maximum, minimum, sum, product etc.